gavinnn101/fishing_assistant/README.md

 * *  Sound set to "High"
 * *  All other sound effects turned off
 * `audio_threshold` in `fishing_main.py` can be changed if needed but should be good if volume settings are consistent.
+* In-game Graphics settings should look like this: https://gyazo.com/1d640c0c65b37d0450890d6fcdd3d9b2
+* * You can probably get away with different graphics settings but the main ones I would probably recommend are:
+* * * Resolution: 1280x720 (Windowed mode)
+* * * Resolution Scale: 1280x720 (100%)
+* * * Particle Density: Disabled
+* * * Liquid Detail: Fair (You can try higher but `low` will probably not work well)
+* * * All 3 `Environment` Settings: 1 (View Distance, Environment Detail, Ground Clutter.
+They're sliders at the bottom left)

 # Potential Issues
 * Loud spikes of in-game noise may cause the bot to try and catch the bobber.
 I usually see this happen when I get a "friend has come online" popup.